 Burns caused by fire or burns covering large body areas are best treated at a hospital, but your first response, as you call 911, should be to get that burn in cool water.
 Run the water for several minutes.
 To avoid shock or extreme cold injury, do not use ice water.
 Don’t remove clothing stuck to skin but go ahead and put the burn and the stuck clothing in cool water.

 Most burns sustained at home are mild or may cause blisters.
 Burns are easily infected because when you burn away skin, you burn away an excellent barrier to germs.
-Washing the affected area with soap and water and applying a topical antibiotic twice daily can prevent infection.
+Washing the affected area with soap and water and applying a topical antibiotic such as Bacitracin twice daily can prevent infection.
 Avoid popping blisters- you will take away a protective layer of skin.

 Julie Kardos, MD and Naline Lai, MD